Layona1981/Bioinfo_BMMB_852/HW6/Quality_control.md

 After trimming, the quality of the reads improved significantly, as evidenced by higher quality scores and the removal of adapter sequences.

 ***Post-Improvement Quality Control***
 The post-improvement quality control report showed that the quality of the reads was much better, with fewer low-quality bases and no adapter contamination.
-The quality control analysis demonstrated that the initial sequencing data had several quality issues, effectively addressed by trimming the reads.
-The final dataset is of high quality and suitable for downstream analysis.

 ### Downloading Data
 The data was downloaded using the SRA Toolkit with the following command: